• Skip to primary navigation

 Round and square biscuit cutters on pizza dough

+Step 2.
 Here's the trick.
 I think I learned this as a kid.
 Maybe as a Girl Scout.
 And, it may have been done with paper.
-Anyway, you need to cut out the dough with one round and one square cookie or biscuit cutter.
+Cut out the dough with one round and one square cookie or biscuit cutter.
 I'm using these round cookie/biscuit and square cutters for my pizzas.

 Square cutout pizza dough and round dough cut in half.